jednano/pantry-planner/README.md

   - Share your favorite grocery store data with the community.
   - Synchronize data across devices with [OneDrive](https://onedrive.live.com/) and possibly other cloud services.
 - Phase 2: Pantry/storage tracker
-  - Add ingredients to your pantry and get notifications when they are about to spoil.
+  - Add ingredients to your pantry, complete with nutrition information.
-  - Add household goods into storage and get notifications when running low.
+  - Add other household goods to storage.
+  - Get notifications when ingredients are about to spoil or goods are running low.
   - Easily add expiring goods into the integrated shopping list.
 - Phase 3: Recipe keeper
   - Add your own recipes or get them from friends or family members.